 AutoLocation results differ based on whether a FILE or FOLDER was selected, as two different reverse geocoders are used.
 FILE AutoLocations are typically much more detailed, and describe locations beyond city, state/province, and country.

 Edit a single photo's AutoLocation (i.e. reverse geocode) directly in GPStamper.
 In this example, additional location information could have been retrieved by selecting "Enhanced" (in lieu of "Standard") from the drop-down menu.

 Should you wish to edit an entire Folder's AutoLocations prior to stamping, just use the "AutoLocation Only" tool, then edit the Title field in File Explorer's details pane (see below).
-After editing, select "Stamp File Explorer Title" from the main menu.
+After editing, reselect the folder and choose "Stamp File Explorer Title" from the main menu.

 To edit an AutoLocation for each photo in a folder...

 Use File Explorer’s details pane to edit AutoLocations.
 Edit the "Title" field, then save changes.

 Photo addresses displayed on an iPhone are not saved by iOS, or stampable.
 GPStamper generates locations which are editable and stampable.